 Meanwhile, in Germany, Propaganda Minister Joseph Goebbels created the Reichs Kammerce (Reich Chambers) for film, music, radio, broadcasting, press, theater and fine arts.
 The Reichs Kammerce carefully monitored the cultural details of German life, and procedures were established to deem what was acceptable expression and what was not.
 With hostility mounting towards intellectuals in Germany, Miz advised Hans not to return to Munich.
 In 1932 he settled in New York City, where he taught at the Art Students League on 57th Street.
 In 1933, Hofmann opened the Hans Hofmann School of Fine Arts at 444 Madison Avenue in Manhattan.
 Over the next few years, though the school would relocate several times, its reputation continued to spread.
 Art students from all over North America heard of the unique teacher from Europe who imparted to American students what he had learned from Picasso, Braque, Matisse and Delaunay.
 He became known as an instructor who allowed his students to explore and experiment with their own technique while still encouraging them to take their visual cues from the natural world surrounding them.

 A summer school was opened in Provincetown, Massachusetts in 1934, and Hofmann divided his time between the city and the coast.He thoroughly enjoyed being outdoors in nature, and after a prolonged period of only drawing, he finally began to paint again.
 In 1939 Miz joined him in America, and two years later he became an American citizen.
 Hofmann continued to teach in New York and Provincetown for the next twenty-eight years.
 During the 30s, 40s, and 50s, Hofmann’s dual role as teacher and artist would prove challenging for him.
 He remarked, “Being an artist and being a teacher are two conflicting things.
 When I paint, I improvise… I deny theory and method and rely only on empathy and feeling… In teaching, it is just the opposite, I must account for every line, shape and color.
 One is forced to explain the inexplicable.”
 Nevertheless, he was an enormously generous teacher, and despite his broken English (which was often peppered with German and French), he was a wonderfully expressive and attentive presence in the classroom.
-He gave his students one-on-one critiques, often drawing a tiny composition of his own in the corner of their works to illustrate one of his points.His impact as a teacher is still palpable today, as his theories of the “push and pull” of color and of breaking up the picture plane are still being disseminated by art teachers all over the world.
+He gave his students one-on-one critiques, often drawing a tiny composition of his own in the corner of their works to illustrate one of his points.His impact as a teacher is still palpable today, as his theories of the “push and pull” of color and of breaking up the picture plane are still being disseminated by art teachers as they present a definition of abstract art to their students.

 It wasn’t until late in Hofmann’s career that his reputation as an artist finally began to catch up with his reputation as a teacher.
 At the age of 64, Hofmann’s first exhibition in New York was organized by Peggy Guggenheim and held at the Art of This Century Gallery.
 In 1949 he returned to Paris for the opening of his exhibition at the Galerie Maeght.
 During his visit, he returned to the studios of his contemporaries, Picasso, Braque, Brancusi and Miro.
 In 1955, Clement Greenberg organized a retrospective of Hofmann’s work at Bennington College, and in 1957 there was a major retrospective at the Whitney Museum in New York.
 In spite of his growing recognition as a painter, it wasn’t until 1958, at the age of 78, that Hofmann was finally able to resign as a teacher and devote himself fully to his art.
 Though a generation older than Jackson Pollock, Arshile Gorki, Clyfford Still and Willem de Kooning, Hofmann took his place as a major and influential member of this thoroughly American art movement.
 In 1960, Hofmann was one of four artists representing the United States at the Venice Biennale, and three years later a retrospective exhibition of his work at the Museum of Modern Art traveled throughout the United States and internationally to South America and Europe.
 Lowery Sims, who curated Hofmann’s 1999 retrospective at the Metropolitan Museum, says of the artist’s late bloom, “Hans Hofmann came into his own in the 1950s and 60s when he’s in his seventies and eighties… It sort of defies the notion that creativity is only the province of the young.
 He’s a really great example for people to understand that creativity is a lifelong promise.”